jeancflanagan/jeancflanagan/_pages/home.md

 ---
 title: Home
-layout: default
+layout: home
 permalink: /
 statement: |+
-  Hi, I’m into all things science and education — welcome to my home on the web!

-  I currently develop curriculum and other educational resources aligned to the Next Generation Science Standards for the Smithsonian Science Education Center; before that I contributed to educational research on curriculum and assessment at AAAS Project 2061.

-  On a volunteer basis, I also founded and wrote for the Sci-Ed blog on the PLOS network, served as a visitor concierge at the National Museum of Natural History, and serve as a panelist on Achieve’s EQuIP Peer Review Panel for science.

-  While I strayed from my original path as a biologist, my curiosity has always been stirred by the weird and wonderful life forms we share this planet with, and our practical and ethical obligations to understand and conserve them.
-Zooming out even further, I’m equally fascinated with the broader science media and policy ecosystem and the influence of identity and cultural cognition on how people process scientific information.
+  ## I’m a science educator, writer, and editor from Washington DC.

+  I’m passionate about biodiversity, conservation, and high-quality science education in both formal and informal environments.

-  In my free time I’m hiking, cycling, taking photos, volunteering for a local dog rescue, downloading more podcasts than I’ll ever get through, or going down the science YouTube rabbit hole.
+  In my free time I’m hiking with my rescued hound dog, cycling, traveling, taking photos, and downloading more podcasts than I’ll ever get through.

+  **This site is a personal archive for my writing, photography, and other projects.**

+  Since 2012 I’ve maintained my own website as a personal archive.
+It won’t suddenly change its rules, lose my content, or go out of business.
+If you’re interested, you can read more about the indie web movement.

   This site is a personal archive for my writing, photography, and other projects.

 ---

-{% include block/statement.html %}